Primordial reheating in $f(R)$ cosmology by spontaneous decay of scalarons

 Our present formulation leads to a well-defined preheating stage where the created particles cannot attain thermal equilibrium as their collision rate, determined by their mean free path, lags behind the Hubble rate.
 When these two rates equalize, transition to a thermilization regime occurs.
 In subsequent times, the particles attain thermal equilibrium as their collision rate exceeds the Hubble rate.

-The reheating temperature $T_r$ is expected to lie between two bounds given by the energy scales of Grand Unified Theory (GUT) \cite{Pati1973,Georgi1974a,Georgi1974b} and baryogengesis.
-Magnetic monopoles are expected to be created in the phase transition GUT $\rightarrow$ SU(3) $\times$ SU(2) $\times$ U(1) by spontaneous symmetry breaking around $10^{15}$ GeV \cite{Kibble1980}.
-Consequently, the reheating temperature should be well below $10^{15}$ GeV in order to avoid the creation of magnetic monopoles in the reheating phase.
-On the other hand, the reheating temperature should be above $10^{10}$---$10^{12}$ GeV in order that baryogengesis can happen \cite{Mijic1986}.
-Consequently, we take $10^{13}$ GeV as a typical value for the reheating temperature.
-With this choice for the end-of-reheating temperature, we find that the thermilization process starts with a temperature of $\sim 10^{12}$ GeV, following a preheating stage of time-span $\sim 10^{5}\,t_{\rm P}$.
-The entire reheating stage is found to span over a period of $\sim 10^{11}\,t_{\rm P}$, with an extremely short preheating stage.
+It is interesting to note that the scalaron mass $M$ (equivalently, $\alpha$) and the logarithmic prefactor $\beta$ are the only free parameters in our present formulation.
+Once these parameters are fixed from observational data, the reheating temperature $T_r$ can be predicted.
+We expect $T_r$ to lie below the energy scale of Grand Unified Theory (GUT) \cite{Pati1973,Georgi1974a,Georgi1974b} since magnetic monopoles are created in the phase transition GUT $\rightarrow$ SU(3) $\times$ SU(2) $\times$ U(1) by spontaneous symmetry breaking around $10^{15}$ GeV \cite{Kibble1980}.
+We find that this constraint on the energy scale is respected, since the reheating temperature turns out to be $T_r\sim 10^{13}$ GeV upon employing the observational values of the key parameters $\alpha$ and $\beta$.

-The reminder of the paper is organized as follows.
+The remainder of the paper is organized as follows.